Updated: 7 minute read

 Mercury Logo - Business Banking Alternatives

-It’s a strong choice for technology startups and similar businesses, however, it may not be the perfect fit for everyone.
-For example, if you’re looking to generate interest on your account, you will need to hold millions of dollars in your Mercury account, which may not be viable for all small businesses.
+It's a strong choice for technology startups and similar businesses, but it may not be the perfect fit for everyone.
+For example, if you want to earn yield, you'll need at least $250,000 across your Mercury accounts to access Mercury Treasury, which isn't viable for every small business.

 Features:

-• Free business checking account with no minimum balance
+• Business checking account with no monthly fee or minimum balance

-• No fees for deposits, overdrafts, or ACH payments
+• No fees for deposits, overdrafts, or standard ACH payments

 • Discounts and other perks with select partners